Debugger: Debugger front-ends

 Some of the most capable and popular debuggers implement only a simple command line interface (CLI)—often to maximize portability and minimize resource consumption.
 Developers typically consider debugging via a graphical user interface (GUI) easier and more productive.
 This is the reason for visual front-ends, that allow users to monitor and control subservient CLI-only debuggers via graphical user interface.
 Some GUI debugger front-ends are designed to be compatible with a variety of CLI-only debuggers, while others are targeted at one specific debugger.

+Ethical or legal debugging

+Debugging is often used to illegally crack or pirate software, which is usually illegal even when done non-maliciously.
+Crackme's are programs specifically designed to be cracked or debugged.
+These programs allow those with debuggers to practice their debugging ability without getting into legal trouble.